hanspr/mi-ide/config/micro-ide/help/options.md

 	default value: `0`

 * `colorscheme`: loads the colorscheme stored in
-   $(configDir)/colorschemes/`option`.micro, This setting is `global only`.
+   $(configDir)/colorschemes/`option`.micro-ide, This setting is `global only`.

 	default value: `default`

-	Note that the default colorschemes (default, solarized, and solarized-tc) are not located in configDir, because they are embedded in the micro binary.
+	Note that the default colorschemes (default, solarized, and solarized-tc) are not located in configDir, because they are embedded in the micro-ide binary.

-	The colorscheme can be selected from all the files in the ~/.config/micro/colorschemes/ directory.
-Micro comes by default with three
+	The colorscheme can be selected from all the files in the ~/.config/micro-ide/colorschemes/ directory. micro-ide comes by default with three
 	colorschemes:

-	You can read more about micro's colorschemes in the `colors` help topic (`help colors`).
+	You can read more about micro-ide's colorschemes in the `colors` help topic (`help colors`).

 * `cursorline`: highlight the line that the cursor is on in a different color